Proper actions and decompositions in equivariant K-theory: Abstract

 \section{Abstract}

-In this paper we study a natural decomposition of $G$-equivariant $K$-theory of a proper $G$-space, when $G$ is a Lie group with a compact normal subgroup $A$ acting trivially.
-Our decomposition could be understood as a generalization of the theory known as Mackey machine under suitable hypotheses, since it decomposes $G$-equivariant K-theory in terms of twisted equivariant K-theory groups respect to some subgroups of $G/A$.
-Similar decompositions were known for the case of a compact Lie group acting on a space, but our main result applies to discrete, linear and almost connected groups.
-We also apply this decomposition to study equivariant $K$-theory of spaces with only one isotropy type.
-We provide a rich class of examples in order to expose the strength and generality of our results.
-We also study the decomposition for equivariant connective $K$-homology for actions of compact Lie groups using a suitable configuration space model, based on previous papers published by the third author.
+In this paper, we study a decomposition of the $G$-equivariant K-theory associated to a proper $G$-space, when $G$ is a Lie group with a compact normal subgroup $A$ acting trivially.
+Our decomposition is related to the Mackey machine theory under certain hypotheses in order to include the topological counterpart.
+Our main result is a formula that decomposes the $G$-equivariant K-theory in terms of twistings related to the subgroups of $G/A$.
+While similar decompositions are known for compact (specifically, finite) Lie groups acting on spaces, our findings are notably more comprehensive, as they apply to a broad range of locally compact groups, including discrete, linear, and almost connected groups, whether compact or not.